-Master the pharmacology essentials that health professionals need in practice!
-Pharmacology Made Simple: An Introduction for the Health Professions makes it easy to understand and apply pharmacology concepts in healthcare careers.
-Clear and concise, this text uses colorful illustrations, case scenarios, and memory devices to simplify learning and review questions to aid comprehension.
-An Evolve companion website includes animations of body systems, two practice exams for more self-testing, and printable drug tables.
-This exciting and practical new text helps you build professional skills and ensures your readiness for the workplace.
+Help your students master the pharmacology essentials that health professionals need in practice!
+Pharmacology Made Simple: An Introduction for the Health Professions makes it easy for students to understand and apply pharmacology concepts in healthcare careers.
+Clear and concise, this text uses colorful illustrations, case scenarios, and memory devices to simply learning.
+An Evolve companion website includes animations of body systems, two practice exams, and printable drug tables.
+Emphasizing professional healthcare skills, this exciting and practical new text is ideal for a one-semester course.

 - Essential information is logically organized and easy to read, focusing on what you need to know.

 - Engaging, reader-friendly format breaks down pharmacology into manageable chunks of information, accompanied by "flashcard" boxes and memory devices.

 - Mini case studies in each chapter demonstrate real-world healthcare applications, with scenarios from a variety of health professions settings.